 True self-leadership is not about having it all together.
 It is about noticing when you are full and choosing to adjust.
 It is the willingness to pause before performance becomes pretence.

 Eleanor Roosevelt once said, “Do one thing every day that scares you.”
 What people forget is how often that meant small, vulnerable acts.
 Saying no. Expressing an opinion.
 Setting a limit.
 Her courage was not loud.
 It was consistent.
-She led herself through self-doubt and, from that space, led others.
+She led herself through self-doubt and, from that space, led others, much like the quiet but powerful leaders I work with in London and worldwide.

 You can do the same, not by being perfect, but by making room for your full emotional experience.